 In some cases, provision is at the divisional level.
 For example, the Medical Sciences Division offers a range of data services for their members.

-If local storage which meets your needs is available, it's generally a good choice: security, backup, and sharing data with collaborators will often be take care of for you, and local IT staff have a wealth of experience and expertise in working with researchers in their area.
+If local storage which meets your needs is available, it's generally a good choice: security, backup, and sharing data with collaborators will often be taken care of for you, and local IT staff have a wealth of experience and expertise in working with researchers in their area.

 Centrally provided services